Skip to content

 chat_id = "-1001234567890"

-• Env var (recommended): set webhook_url_env = "RUNWISP_SLACK_URL" and put the value in your shell or systemd unit.
-Works the same everywhere.
+• Env var (the one to reach for): set webhook_url = "${RUNWISP_SLACK_URL}" and put the actual value in your shell or systemd unit.
+Works the same way everywhere.

-• File: set webhook_url_file = "secrets/slack.url".
-Relative paths resolve under the data directory.
-Useful when a secrets manager writes the value to disk for you.
-Make the file chmod 600.
+• File: set webhook_url = "${file:secrets/slack.url}".
+Relative paths resolve next to runwisp.toml.
+Handy when a secrets manager drops the value on disk for you — just chmod 600 the file.

-• Inline: put the value straight in runwisp.toml.
-Convenient, but TOML files are often committed to git or shared in chat.
-Use inline values only for local experiments.
+• Inline: drop the value straight into runwisp.toml.
+Convenient, sure, but TOML files have a way of ending up in git or pasted into chat.
+Keep inline values to local experiments.

 There are two ways to point events at a channel.
-Both are first-class TOML; neither is a derivative of the other.
-They can be used together.
+Both are first-class TOML — neither is built on top of the other — and you can use them together.

-• Per-task notificationsnotify_on_failure = ["slack-ops"] on one [tasks.*] or [services.*] block.
-Best when one task has its own destination, and you want the setting to live next to the task definition.
+• Per-task notificationsnotify_on_failure = ["slack-ops"] right on a [tasks.*] or [services.*] block.
+Best when a task has its own destination and you want that setting to sit next to the task definition.

-• Notification rules — a [[notification_route]] block matches many tasks by name pattern and matches any combination of event kinds.
-Best when one rule should cover many tasks.
+• Notification rules — a [[notification_route]] block that matches many tasks by name pattern and any mix of event kinds.
+Best when one rule should blanket a whole set of tasks.

-The two work together.
-A task with notify_on_failure = ["slack-ops"] that is also matched by a rule ending in slack-ops still sends one message — duplicate channels are removed.
+And they cooperate.
+A task with notify_on_failure = ["slack-ops"] that also gets matched by a rule routing to slack-ops still sends just one message — duplicate channels get collapsed.

-[notify] global_notifiers is the single setting that controls which channels receive every failure regardless of what is on the task.
-The built-in default is ["inapp"], which is why the bell works with zero TOML.
+[notify] global_notifiers is the one setting that decides which channels hear about every failure, no matter what an individual task says.
+Its built-in default is ["inapp"] — which is exactly why the bell just works with no TOML at all.

 [notify]